mworion/MountWizzard4/docs/source/explain_main.rst

 model: MW4 stored any build model to disk in parallel.
 So you can access the data even without having the model stored in the mount computer.

+How to use the manage model is described in :ref:`Managing Mount Models`.

 Satellite Tab
 -------------
 The mount supports satellite tracking.
 There is a database in the mount (which can be